siteslave/mydatepicker-th/README.md

         this.myForm = this.formBuilder.group({
             // Empty string means no initial value.
 Can be also specific date for
             // example: {date: {year: 2018, month: 10, day: 9}} which sets this date to initial
-            // date value.
-It is also possible to set initial date value using the selDate attribute.
+            // value.
+It is also possible to set initial date using the selDate attribute.

             myDate: ['', Validators.required]
             // other controls are here...